QuanTrieuPCYT/QuanTrieuPCYT/README.md

 # Hi there 👋
-### Tech boi loves Minecraft, likes helping people :D
+### I play Minecraft and do tech stuffs.And I like helping people :D